 - Burns from flammable chemicals

-- Being struck by objects or crushed between objects
+- Being struck by tools or other objects or being crushed between objects

 - Equipment and machinery malfunctions